Jon Rahm jumps ship to LIV Golf in a stunning blow to the PGA Tour

 Rahm’s addition gives LIV Golf seven of the last 14 winners at the majors.

-PGA Tour Commissioner Jay Monahan had been scheduled to meet this week with Yasir Al-Rumayyan, the head of the PIF.
-The meeting was delayed until next week, but it was not clear if it was still on or how Rahm’s announcement affects the negotiations.
+PGA Tour Commissioner Jay Monahan had been scheduled to meet this week with Yasir al-Rumayyan, the head of the PIF.
+The meeting was delayed until next week, but it was not clear if it was still on or how Rahm’s announcement affects negotiations.

 Since the stunning commercial partnership was proposed on June 6, the tour has also entertained offers from private equity groups.
 Those include Fenway Sports Group and Acorn Growth, which includes former AT&T Chairman Randall Stephenson.
 He resigned from the PGA Tour board out of protest with its deal with Saudi Arabia.